leftbassman/hottips/README.md

 	  project-2

+# Must Know shortcuts

-1. Learn These Shortcuts.
+Learn These Shortcuts.
 Don't use your mouse when you don't have to:

 	  `⌘` + `Tab` to switch between applications.
 Keep holding down `⌘` and use your arrow keys to move to another application.